Govinda Dikshita: Carnatic Music

 Dikshita is spoken of as 'One of the Trio of Theoreticians' of modern period; the others being Ramamatya and Somanatha.
 The Nayaks brought with them the glorious tradition of their country to the fertile regions of river Cauvery.
 The Nayaks donated an entire village to 500 Brahmin families for fostering art and learning.
 Other fertile villages were encouraged to become seats of music and learning as Nayaks gave them to Telugu families.
 Muvanallur, Tepperumanallur, Sulamangalam, Uthukadu and Saliyamangalam can be cited as examples.

 Govinda Dikshita was the father of another musicologist, Venkatamakhin, who is noted for his Chaturdandiprakashika, a treatise which formed the basis of the melakarta system of classification used in Carnatic music today.

 Construction

 Dikshita is believed to have constructed the Ramaswamy Temple, Kumbakonam.
 In 1620, when Govinda Dikshita, divan-administrator for the Nayaks, constructed the Ramaswamy Temple, Kumbakonam, he added a commercial corridor between the new temple and the older Chakrapani Temple, Kumbakonam.
-In 1542, Dikshita is founded Raja Veda Kavya Patashala in Kumbakonam, which is even today a centre for learning Vedic education.
+In 1542, Dikshita founded Raja Veda Kavya Patashala in Kumbakonam, which is even today a centre for learning Vedic education.